Korla

-Korla, also known as Kurla or from Mandarin Chinese as Ku'erle or Kuerle, is the second largest city in Xinjiang.
-It is a county-level city and the seat of the Bayingolin Mongol Autonomous Prefecture, the largest prefecture of China.
+Korla, also known as Kurla or Kuerle, is the second largest city by population in Xinjiang, China.
+It is a county-level city and the seat of Bayingolin Mongol Autonomous Prefecture, the largest prefecture of China.

-Korla has existed since at least the Han Dynasty.
+Korla has existed since at least the Han dynasty.
 Korla is known for its production of fragrant pears and is a production center for the Tarim oil fields.

 History

-Han Dynasty
+Han dynasty

-Korla was known as Yuli (尉犁) (reconstructed pronunciation of first character: *i̯wəd) during the Han Dynasty.
+Korla was known as Yuli (尉犁) (reconstructed pronunciation of first character: *i̯wəd) during the Han dynasty.
 Yuli is said in the Hanshu or 'History of the Former Han' (covering the period 125 BCE to 23 CE), to have had 1,200 households, 9,600 individuals and 2,000 people able to bear arms.
 It also mentions that it adjoined Shanshan and Qiemo (Charchan) to the south.

 In 61 CE, the Xiongnu led some 30,000 troops from 15 kingdoms including Korla, Karashahr, and Kucha in a successful attack on Khotan.

 In 94 CE, the Chinese general Ban Chao sent soldiers to punish the kingdoms of Yanqi (Karashahr), Weixu (Hoxud), Yuli (Korla), and Shanguo (in the western Kuruk mountains).